 In 1970 she stars in television’s Bracken’s World “Whatever Happened to Happy Endings?
 And in the popular tv series The Mod Squad episode “Mother of Sorrow” (1970).

-In 1970 Lee Grant starred as Beau Bridges mother Mrs. Enders in Hal Ashby’s The Landlord receiving another Academy Award nomination.
+In 1970 Lee Grant starred as Beau Bridges’ mother Mrs. Enders in Hal Ashby’s The Landlord receiving another Academy Award nomination.
 It’s the story of an affluent boy from a waspy Long Island family who inherits a tenement building in Harlem and plans to evict the residents and gentrify it until he becomes emotionally involved with the tenants.
-Lee’s performance in Ashby’s black comedy translates into how diverse Lee’s range with an incredibly memorable scene with co-star the marvelous Pearl Baily and the incredible Diana Sands.
+Lee’s performance in Ashby’s black comedy translates into how diverse Lee’s range with an incredibly memorable scene with co-stars the marvelous Pearl Baily and the incredible Diana Sands.

 Grant: “‘The Landlord ‘is not seen very much [today].
 But that’s a Hal Ashby movie that is certainly one of my favorites.”

 In it, Lee Grant visits a fortune teller (Pearl Bailey) and the two spend the afternoon drinking together in her son’s building.
 As Lee’s character says quietly in a whisper to Pearl Bailey, “I never eat lunch” and then proceeds to get drunk on pot liquor.
 Lee remarks in her interview with Farran Nehme how it was inspired by her mother and aunt.
 It wasn’t the skipping lunch.
 It was the [trills] “daaaarling.”
 It was that whole rich-lady-when-they-weren’t-rich.
 You know, rich lady, a persona, that they took on.
-There was wonderful, ridiculous part to them that I was dying to explore.”
+There was a wonderful, ridiculous part to them that I was dying to explore.”